f5devcentral/f5-agility-labs-nginx/docs/class7/module1/lab1.rst

    #.
 Login with the provided Agility access.
    #.
 In the left navigation bar select Courses.
    #.
 Type "Rancher" in the search bar under the Content tab.
    #.
-Select the Details button on the Intro to NGINX Kubernetes Ingress Controller and Rancher course.
+Select the Details button on the title screen.
    #.
 Click the Details button on the blueprint in the lower right.
    #.
-Select the Deploy option from the next page.
+Select the Deploy option.
-   #. select the Start option in the next window.
+   #.
+Select the Start option.
    #.
-In the next pop up window set the Autostop Duration to 4 hours.
+In the pop up window set the Autostop Duration to 4 hours.
    #.
 Leave everything else default and click start.

 .. note:: The UDF pattern will take a few minutes to stand up.
-In the meantime feel free to read through the description of the pattern.
+In the meantime feel free to read through the Documentaion section of the pattern.

 Recap
 -----